breakwaterlabs/silo-log-pull/docs/offline-systems.md

 Docker images can be easily exported on a system with internet access and imported on the offline system.

 ### On a System with Internet Access
+First ensure you have a working container runtime like docker or rancher-desktop.
+See the [Windows Rancher Desktop guide](windows-rancher-desktop.md) for details on Windows.

 #### 1. Build or Pull the Image